adriankumpf/logger-telegram-backend/README.md

 ### Options

-In addition, the following options are available:
+The following options are available:

   * `:level` - the level to be logged by this backend (either `:debug`, `:info`, `:warn` or `:error`).
 Note that messages are filtered by the